jgressmann/tinyusb/examples/device/sllin/README.md

 ## What is this?

 This is project slLIN.
-A LIN protocol inspired by Linux' slcan.
+A LIN protocol inspired by Lawicel' serial line CAN protocol.

 ## How do I use it?